 - Request Better Terms from Vendors: Ask your vendors for longer payment terms, discounts, or other benefits that can boost your bottom line.

 - Minimize Overhead: Search for ways to cut expenses.
-You may need to change vendors, refinance debts with high-interest rates, or find other ways to reduce your operating expenses.
+You may need to change suppliers/vendors, refinance debts with high-interest rates, or find other ways to reduce your operating expenses.

 - Maximize Investment Returns: Make sure you’re getting the best return you can from any investments your company has.